DATA-606-SPRING-2023-TUE/nicholas_data606/docs/final_proposal.md

 Key features include:

-• origin

-• roast
+• origin - object - City and Country where the beans originate from.
+(Different from where they were roasted)

+• roast - object - The temperature the beans were roasted at.
+(Light, Light-Medium, Full Medium, Medium-Dark, Dark)

-• price
+• price - object - Dollars/ounces

-• acidity
+• acidity - float64 - 1-10 scale

-• aroma
+• aroma - float64 - 1-10 scale

-• body
+• body - float64 - 1-10 scale

-• flavor
+• flavor - float64 - 1-10 scale

+• aftertaste - float64 - 1-10 scale

 • description
+- object - Blind Assessment
+- object - Notes
+- object - Bottom Line (summary)

 There are many more useful features that may be used but these were selected in particular to look at due to them being objective numeric values that describe the coffee.